Skip to main content

 0

-CCC.ObjStor.F08Lifecycle PoliciesSupports defining policies to automate data management tasks.
+CCC.ObjStor.CP08Lifecycle PoliciesSupports defining policies to automate data management tasks, especially those related to cost management.

 1